moecherry99/AlexCherryFinalYearProject/README.md

 My 4th Year Project for Software Development in GMIT.

 ## Entropy
-First person shooter developed in Unity 3D.
+The idea of this game is to be a first person shooter developed in Unity 3D.